Home

 Dungeness Crab Casserole

-Dazzle your family and friends by using this Dungeness Crab Casserole Recipe for breakfast, brunch or lunch.
+Dazzle your family and friends by using this Dungeness Crab Casserole Recipe for breakfast, brunch, lunch or dinner.
 Serve with fresh fruit and / or a salad for a complete meal anytime.

 This casserole recipe may be made ahead of using, or even the day before you need it, so it is a great item to serve when entertaining.